Lawin0129/NFS-World-Offline/README.md

 You can find out more here: [https://nfs.fandom.com/wiki/Need_for_Speed:_World](https://nfs.fandom.com/wiki/Need_for_Speed:_World)
 # About This Program
-This program is a server emulator written in Node.js for NFS World which allows you to play it.
+This program is an NFS World backend (server emulator) written in Node.js which allows you to play the game locally.

 Compatible with Node.js v14.0.0 up to the latest version.
 # Features